 Safety analyses will be conducted in the All Participants as Treated (APaT) population, which consists of all randomized participants who received at least 1 dose of study vaccination.
+Safety analyses will be conducted by age (7 to 11 months of age, 12 to 23 months of age, and 2 to 17 years of age) at the time of randomization.
 Participants will be included in the group corresponding to the study vaccination they actually received for the analysis of safety data using the APaT population.
 This will be the group to which they are randomized except for participants who take incorrect study vaccination; such participants will be included in the treatment group corresponding to the study vaccination actually received.

-At least 1 temperature measurement obtained subsequent to study intervention is required for inclusion in the analyses of temperature.
+At least 1 temperature measurement obtained after study intervention is required for inclusion in the analyses of temperature.